kallerosenbaum/grokkingbitcoin/readme.md

 ## Book structure

 The book is written using one `.adoc` file per chapter.
 There's a `grokking-bitcoin.adoc` file that collects all the different chapters into a complete book.
 This file is also used for defining global attributes.

 There are two css files that control the look of the book:

 * `styles/asciidoctor.css` is the default css that ships with asciidoctor.
+It will be created by by asciidoctor automatically.
 Not to be edited.
 * `styles/grokking-bitcoin.css` contains special css styling specific for this book.
-This file imports the `asciidoctor.css` file above.
+This file overrides styling in the `asciidoctor.css` file above.

 All images are stored under `images` directory in a one directory per chapter structure.
 There is also a `images/common` directory that contains images that are used in multiple chapters.
 The format of images should be SVG, but exceptions may occur.
+There is also an `style/images` directory, but those images are considered to be part of the styling and not the content.

 A script to find unused files is available in `images/findunused.sh`.
 Use that to search for image files that are not referenced from any `.adoc` file.